ypriverol/github-paper/README.md

 ## Commenting and contributing

+We hope to finalise the manuscript and re-submit soon and won't accept any new pull requests.
+Feel free to open an issue if there is any point you would like to raise or discuss.

-We are about to re-submit the manuscript after addressing the reviewers' comments, but would appreciate input from the community by discussing any points through GitHub [issues](https://github.com/ypriverol/github-paper/issues) and/or pull requests.
+~~We are about to re-submit the manuscript after addressing the reviewers' comments, but would appreciate input from the community by discussing any points through GitHub [issues](https://github.com/ypriverol/github-paper/issues) and/or pull requests.~~

-Feel free to browse through existing/past issues and if one seems related, comment on it.
+~~Feel free to browse through existing/past issues and if one seems related, comment on it.
 If no existing issue seems appropriate, a new issue can be opened to discuss the suggestion.
-In particular, we would appreciate discussing more substantial changes (for example suggestion of new rules) in a dedicated issue before sending a pull request.
+In particular, we would appreciate discussing more substantial changes (for example suggestion of new rules) in a dedicated issue before sending a pull request.~~

-If you are new to Git, read the [manuscript](https://github.com/ypriverol/github-paper/blob/master/document/manuscript.md) and
+~~If you are new to Git, read the [manuscript](https://github.com/ypriverol/github-paper/blob/master/document/manuscript.md) and
-[*A Quick Introduction to Version Control with Git and GitHub*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) - your input would be most valuable.
+[*A Quick Introduction to Version Control with Git and GitHub*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) - your input would be most valuable.~~

-If, based on your contribution, you would like to be added as a co-author, please open an issue and provide your name and affiliation and a short description of your contribution or a link to the relevant issue and pull request.
+~~If, based on your contribution, you would like to be added as a co-author, please open an issue and provide your name and affiliation and a short description of your contribution or a link to the relevant issue and pull request.~~

 ## Conversion to PLoS LaTeX